 As an employer (or adviser to employers) you need to make sure that the remuneration package offered, both helps to retain your best people and meets their needs in a tax efficient way.
 The following report seeks to describe some of the more common forms of tax efficient remuneration.
-The report has been written on the basis of the tax Law which was in force at 31 August 2013 but it has also tried to take into account anything in Finance Act 2013 which might be relevant.
+The report has been written on the basis of the tax Law which was in force at 31 January 2016 but it has also tried to take into account anything drafted for inclusion in Finance Bill 2016 which might be relevant.